nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'objectstore' => [
 		'class' => 'OC\\Files\\ObjectStore\\Swift',
 		'arguments' => [
-			// trystack will user your facebook id as the user name 'username' => 'facebook100000123456789',
+			// trystack will use your facebook id as the user name 'username' => 'facebook100000123456789',
 			// in the trystack dashboard go to user -> settings -> API Password to
 			// generate a password